 John has a very strong appreciation for those who have preceded him.
 His father, Kimball McKee, was a licensed lay minister in the Kentucky Conference of the United Methodist Church, and was a very strong evangelical Christian, most appreciable of the Jewish and Hebraic Roots of the faith.
 Among his many ministry pursuits, Kim brought the Passover seder to Christ United Methodist Church in Florence, KY, was a Sunday school teacher, and was extremely active in the Walk to Emmaus, leading the first men’s walk in Madras, India in 1991.
 John is the grandson of the late William W. Jeffries (1914-1989), who served as a professor at the United States Naval Academy in Annapolis, MD from 1942-1989, notably as the museum director and founder of what is now the William W. Jeffries Memorial Archives in the Nimitz Library.
 John is the great-grandson of Bishop Marvin A. Franklin (1894-1972), who served as a minister and bishop of the Methodist Church, throughout his ministry serving churches in Georgia, Florida, Alabama, and Mississippi.
 Bishop Franklin was President of the Council of Bishops from 1959-1960.
 John is also the first cousin twice removed of the late Charles L. Allen (1913-2005), formerly the senior pastor of Grace Methodist Church of Atlanta, GA and First Methodist Church of Houston, TX, and author of numerous books, notably including God’s Psychiatry.
 Among all of his forbearers, though, he considers his personality to be most derived from his late paternal grandfather, George Kenneth McKee (1903-1978), and his maternal grandmother, Mary Ruth Franklin Jeffries (1919-).

 J.K.
 McKee is a native of the Northern Kentucky/Greater Cincinnati, OH area.
 He has also lived in Dallas, TX, Norman, OK, Kissimmee-St. Cloud, FL, and Roatán, Honduras, Central America.
-He presently resides in Dallas, TX, and is a member in good standing at Eitz Chaim Messianic Jewish Synagogue, where he leads a monthly yeshiva Bible study, and teaches the New Foundations-New Members class.
+He presently resides in Dallas, TX.
+John is an active member in good standing at Eitz Chaim Messianic Jewish Synagogue, where he leads a monthly yeshiva Bible study, and teaches the New Foundations-New Members class.